DspreadOrg/qpos/docs/Printer_SDK_Overview.md

 </div>

-### 1.2 How to use the SDK
+### 3. How to use the SDK

 After integrating the SDK, firstly you can use the getPrinter() method to get the printer,The initialization code is as follows:

- 1、If D60/MP600 device integration SDK.
+ 1. If D60/MP600 device integration SDK.
 Please refer to the below code to initialize.
 ``` java
    PrinterManager instance = PrinterManager.getInstance();
    mPrinter = instance.getPrinter();